techreturners/js_coding_exercises/docs/exercise004.md

 # Exercises 004

-These challenges are all around looping!
+These challenges are all around looping! ↬

 We have added a number of challenges for you to complete and we hope that by the end you will feel very confident with loops, if you don't already.

 1. Remind yourself of how a for loop works, and how it can be used to access items in an array or characters in a string.
 If you need a reminder of the syntax, take a look at [this repl project](https://replit.com/@eggsy84/UniformAdmiredPolyhedron#index.js).

 2. Solve all the challenges using a for loop and make a commit when you are done.
 (You can make commits along the way too but make sure they signal that you are solving the challenges with a for loop)

 3. Revisit each challenge and replace the for loop with `.forEach`.
 For a reminder of the syntax of `forEach`, take a look at [this repl project](https://replit.com/@eggsy84/SuperiorDifferentLicenses#index.js) and read it through line by line, ensuring you understand the code's behaviour.

 4. Remind yourself how `.filter` and `.map` work.
 Take a look at [this repl project](https://replit.com/@eggsy84/InsidiousNuttyHertz#index.js) for examples.

 5. Take another look over your functions.
 Can you identify which functions could use `map` or `filter` instead of `forEach`?
 Are any functions **transformations** and are any functions **filtering** out items from an array?
 If so, refactor each function to use the appropriate choice of map/filter and commit your changes.

 NB For these challenges you may also find the [Solving SquareNums 3 Ways Video](https://storage.googleapis.com/tech-returners-course/JavaScript_Challenges/JS_challenges_week3_squarenums_3ways.mp4) from the previous challenges useful, where we demonstrate solving a problem using a for loop, refactoring it to use `.forEach`, and then again to use `.map`.

+💡 Note: You may notice slight code differences between these challenges and the ones in the video like the use of `module.exports = {}`.
+This is just an older way of exporting modules in node.
+These challenges now use ECMAScript Modules `import/export` syntax which are now the official standard for packaging code for reuse in both client- and server-side JavaScript.

 ## Cheatsheet